GIScience/gis-training-resource-center/_sources/content/Modul_1/en_module_1_overview.md

 # Introduction to GIS

 The first module is aimed to familiarise beginners with the concept of geographic information systems (GIS) by providing an overview and a definition of GIS, and introduce the open-source application QGIS.
 The first chapter "What is GIS?" explains in basic terms the concept of geographic information systems and provides examples of GIS being used in humanitarian work.
-Furthermore, it explains the two main use cases
+The second chapter addresses the installation of QGIS.
+The third chapter introduces QGIS as an open-source program.
+The main functionality and interface are explained.
+The first module has only one exercise where participants will learn how to navigate the QGIS interface and create, save and open QGIS-projects.

 ## Content